someoneigna/python-projects/nforg-file_organizer/README.md

-####And now I have to look for a particular c and java project, so lets sort them by type and see what we got:
+####And now I have to look for a particular C and Java project, so lets sort them by type and see what we got:
 ![FinalResult](https://raw.github.com/someoneigna/python-projects/master/nforg-file_organizer/example_data/final_result.jpg)